 St. Augustine’s helps feed hungry people.
-We distribute bread weekly from grocery stores that would otherwise be wasted.
 We collect food every month that we share with local pantries.
-We serve at A Just Harvest Soup Kitchen, which provides a hot meal to hungry people every day of the year.
-We walk together every October in the CROP Hunger Walk, raising money toward a day when no one will go hungry.
+We serve a each month at A Just Harvest Soup Kitchen, which provides a hot meal to hungry people every day of the year.

 St. Augustine’s undergirds our direct ministries to end hunger and homelessness by sending our financial support of: